vinodkd/halo/journal.md

 **Mon Apr 20 03:39:34 2015** : got it working, but code needs cleanup.
 Not checking in yet, thus. also docs need to be written.

 **Wed Apr 22 08:20:02 2015** : implemented a lot of what's due today.
 Pending: cleanup of the parser code and honoring the `#ignore` tag.

+**Wed Apr 22 18:23:58 2015** : Was trying to figure out the best way to introduce aliases for nodes.
+Currently it works out for subgraphs because there's an easy way to figure out the end of the alias - the body begins.
+With nodes, there's no such distinction.
+Should i bring back the & sigil (or something else)?

+**Mon Apr 27 08:05:41 2015** : Wasted the whole weekend, so really lagging behind.
+Plus: strangeloop's dates have been published, so no pressure :)

+**Mon Apr 27 17:40:08 2015** : was still getting halo2.pegjs to work with primitive.halo.

+**Wed Apr 29 17:48:03 2015** : Checkin before going any further since new parser works for the most part.